 How to Invest

-It’s great knowing how much to invest, but a better question is how to invest?
+It’s great knowing how much to invest, but a better question is how to invest.
 Luckily there are some great options now with all the robo-advisors out there, which is one way Som suggests can be a great way to invest your money.
 He really does believe in robo-advisors since he was one of the founders of Wealthsimple, and believes in making investing in low-cost ETFs simple for every type of investor.

-Or, if you’d rather work with an investment advisor, you may need to have a greater some of money to do so, but it may be what you’re looking for in terms of getting specific guidance and management.
+Or, if you’d rather work with an investment advisor, you may need to have a greater sum of money to do so, but it may be what you’re looking for in terms of getting specific guidance and management.